ft-anywhere-fitness-05/back_end/README.md

 > password

 > **_ Optional information _**
-> AuthCode (to be recognized as an instructor: steakOnAMonday)
+> authCode (to be recognized as an instructor: steakOnAMonday)
 > if no code or wrong code entered, role_id defaults to '1', aka 'client'

 <details>